Nelson Vinod Moses

 The Catalyst: From Journalism to Advocacy

-Nelson’s transition from writing about mental health to actively engineering prevention frameworks was catalyzed by profound personal loss.
+A profound personal loss catalyzed Nelson’s transition from writing about mental health to actively engineering prevention frameworks.
 After losing his best friend to suicide, Nelson experienced firsthand the devastating impact of the crisis and the systemic lack of early intervention support in India.
-He channeled that grief into a viral, award-winning piece of journalism that laid bare the realities of suicide in the country—an article that ultimately served as the spark for establishing the Suicide Prevention India Foundation.
+He channeled that grief into a viral, award-winning piece of journalism that laid bare the realities of suicide in the country—an article that ultimately served as the blueprint for establishing the Suicide Prevention India Foundation.

 His deep research highlighted a critical flaw within India's psychological support frameworks: the massive systemic shortage of licensed mental health professionals relative to a scaling population.
 Driven by lived experience, he established SPIF to democratize early crisis intervention skills across ordinary civil communities.